alexytsu/alexytsu.github.io/src/content/blog/0001-write-a-shit-first-draft.md

   - writing
 seo:
   image:
-    src: '/post-1.jpg'
+    src: '/bee-cat.png'
-    alt: A person standing at the window
+    alt: Is it a bee?
+Or a cat?
+It's bumblecat!
 ---

 Embracing the shittiness of first drafts makes it easier to start writing.
 Forget perfect, or even _good_.
 Just dump a first attempt on the page and edit it later.